25 Awesome at-Home Raspberry Pi Project Ideas

 1 – Smart TV

+Did you know that you can turn your old dumb TV into a smart TV for less than $50?
 It’s the concept of Kodi, an open-source home theater software that you can easily use on Raspberry Pi OS, OSMC or LibreElec.

-2 – Philips Hue smart lights controller
+2 – Philips Hue smart light controller

-If you don’t already know, Philips Hue is a smart light concept.
+If you don’t already know, Philips Hue is a smart lighting concept.
 You can buy a Starter Kit with a controller and two bulbs (check the price on Amazon) that you can control with a smartphone app.

-The app allows you to do several things:
+For typical users, the app allows you to do several things:

-- Turn lights on/off on demand.
+• Turn lights on/off on demand.

-- Dim lights in-app.
+• Dim lights in-app.

-- Use a timer.
+• Use a timer.

-- Create routines to switch lights on/off at specific times.
+• Create routines to switch lights on/off at specific times.

-- Manage lighting scenarios.
+• Manage lighting scenarios.

 3 – Live calendar